geoarrow/geoarrow/extension-types.md

 ## Extension metadata

-When GeoArrow-encoded Arrays have the `ARROW:extension:metadata` metadata field set, it must be seriaized as a UTF-8 encoded JSON object.
+When GeoArrow-encoded Arrays have the `ARROW:extension:metadata` metadata field set, it must be serialized as a UTF-8 encoded JSON object.
 The following keys in the JSON metadata object are supported:

 - `crs`: A JSON object describing the coordinate reference system (CRS)